BogdanPurdea/ProjectsManagerApp/README.md

 ### JWT Authentication Tokens
 For secure access to the software's resources, the application uses JWT authentication tokens.

-## Latest Deployed Version
-The latest deployed version of the application can be accessed [here](https://projectmanagementwebapp.azurewebsites.net/).

-**Note:** The data associated with the deployed version is mocked data meant to demonstrate the functional features.

 ## TODO
 - **Frontend Implementation for Creation of Projects**: Implement frontend functionality to allow users to create projects directly from the application interface.
 - **Frontend Implementation for Deletion of Projects**: Implement frontend functionality to allow users to delete projects directly from the application interface.